cosmos/ibc-go/e2e/README.md

 ### Running Compatibility Tests

 To trigger the compatibility tests for a release branch, you can use the following command.
-This will build an image from the tip of the release branch and run all tests specified in the corresponding json matrix files under .github/compatibility-test-matrices

 ```bash
 make compatibility-tests release_branch=release/v5.0.x
 ```

-This is equivalent to going to the Github UI and navigating to `Actions` -> `Compatibility E2E` -> `Run Workflow` -> Select branch
+This will build an image from the tip of the release branch and run all tests specified in the corresponding json matrix files under .github/compatibility-test-matrices and is equivalent to going to the Github UI and navigating to

+`Actions` -> `Compatibility E2E` -> `Run Workflow` -> `release/v5.0.x`

 ### Troubleshooting